Purplelume/Horiseon-webpage/README.md

 * CSS was reorganized to follow a logical structure
 * Replacing old HTML elements with new semantic HTML elements
 * Alt description was added to images
-* Explanatory comments were provided in the HTML document

 ![screenshot of index.html](./assets/images/cattura.PNG)